isovector/sandymaguire.me/site/posts/2019-01-23-become-a-programmer.markdown

 ## Making a Great Resume

-Keep in mind that nobody in this industry cares about whether or not you can code and whether or not you can make them money.
+Keep in mind that nobody in this industry cares about anything.
+Except for whether or not you can code and whether or not you can make them money.
 Seriously.
 That's it.
 As a result, you want to tailor your resume with this in mind.
-My rules on this are
+My rules on this are simple:
-simple:

 *Make the relevant information easy to find.* At the very top, list what programming languages you know, and how well you know them.
 Chop out words if